lshift/diffa/doc/quick_start.md

 The Diffa UI should now be showing a difference type of "Data difference".

-### Reconciliation
+### Repairing Data Differences

-As the last step in our scenario, we'll pretend that some remedial action has been taken to reconcile the data difference.
-(That could simply be that the upstream system re-sends the entity to the downstream system, an action that can be performed from the Diffa UI. *TODO: docs on how to configure reconciliation actions*)
+As the last step in our scenario, we'll pretend that some remedial action has been taken to repair the data difference.
+(That could simply be that the upstream system re-sends the entity to the downstream system, an action that can be performed from the Diffa UI. *TODO: docs on how to configure repair actions*)

 This would cause the downstream system to send another change event to the agent.
 To simulate this, POST the same downstream event again, but with the `vsn` changed to `"x"`: